COVID-19 - Church is Changing - Safeguarding Guidance and information

 All of the Diocese of Bristol safeguarding policy, procedures and practice guidance can be found on the Safeguarding Policy and Procedure page.
 Parishes are required to have their own, local Policy and Procedures.
 Below are some examples to help you set this up and further Safeguarding advice documentation:

-Parish Domestic Abuse Policy Statement - Template - NEW July 2017!
+Parish Domestic Abuse Policy Statement - Template - July 2017!

-- Safeguarding Responsibilities: PCC Members - NEW November 2017
+- Safeguarding Responsibilities: PCC Members - November 2017

-Good Practice Guidance working with adults - REVISED August 2017
+Good Practice Guidance working with adults - August 2017

-Good Practice guidance working with children - REVISED August 2017
+Good Practice guidance working with children - August 2017

 Parish Safeguarding Recording Form - NEW 2018 - form that parishes can use to keep records relating to safeguarding incidents and concerns.